Gizmo Watch 3 Review: Is Verizon's Kids Smartwatch Worth It in 2026?

 Voice Calls: Standard 4G voice calls work with any number in the approved contacts list.
 Call quality is clear -- the speaker is loud enough for outdoor use and the microphone picks up the wearer's voice well.
 Calls connect quickly on decent signal.

 Group Messaging: The TickTalk 5 supports group messaging with GIFs and emojis, which is new territory for kids smartwatches.
-My son and his two best friends (who also have TickTalk watches) have a group chat going, and the emoji and GIF support makes the conversations feel fun rather than utilitarian.
+Our tester and two of his friends (who also have TickTalk watches) have a group chat going, and the emoji and GIF support makes the conversations feel fun rather than utilitarian.
 From a parent's perspective, all messages are visible in the app and you can manage who is in the group.

 Voice Messages: Press-and-hold voice clips work like a walkie-talkie.
-My son uses these constantly for quick updates -- "I'm at practice," "picking me up at 5?" -- and they send and receive reliably with only a few seconds of delay.
+Our tester uses these constantly for quick updates -- "I'm at practice," "picking me up at 5?" -- and they send and receive reliably with only a few seconds of delay.

 Text Messages: The watch receives pre-set text messages and emoji.
 Your kid can respond using quick replies or emoji reactions.
 No free-form typing, which makes sense given the screen size.